chaoss/metrics/3_Risk.md

 ## Copyright and License Factors
  Activity Metric | Description
  --- | ---
-Copyright Declaration | Includes the copyright symbol or 'copyright' word, the year of the creation, the name of the author, and a rights statement
+Copyright Declaration | The degree to which the project properly declares copyright ownership, including the copyright symbol or 'copyright' word, the year of the creation, the name of the author, and a rights statement
-Package License Declaration | License declaration on software package File License Declarations | License declarations on software package files License Identification Methods | List of methods or tools used for identifying licenses in files
+Package License Declaration | A list of license declarations on the software package File License Declarations | A list of license declarations on the software package files License Identification Methods | A list of methods or tools used for identifying licenses in files

 ## Vulnerability Factors
  Activity Metric | Description
  --- | ---
-Published CPE | CPE for software package present/identified Disclosed Vulnerabilities | Disclosed package vulnerabilities Vulnerabilities in Media | Published press about package related vulnerabilities
+Published CPE | A List of CPE for software package present/identified Disclosed Vulnerabilities | A list of disclosed package vulnerabilities Vulnerabilities in Media | A list of published press about package related vulnerabilities

 **Disclaimer:**
 The activity metrics listed are not meant to represent a fully comprehensive list.
 It is fully expected that this list will evolve as people have insights and thoughts about the activity metrics that comprise Risk.